From CPABC’s PER Team

 Licensing is the process through which members may apply to practise public accounting as defined in the CPABC bylaws.
 CPAs who wish to be licensed in the audit, review, or compilation categories must meet specific education, examination, and practical experience requirements.
 CPA candidates who intend to apply for a public accounting licence after certification should follow specific pathways within the certification model while completing their CPA program of studies.
-If these requirements are not met during the certification process, bridging mechanisms are available once the candidate becomes a member.
+If these requirements are not met during the certification process, a post-designation bridging program is available once the candidate becomes a member.

 Q: Can a CPA member provide public practice services without being licensed?

-A: Not if they’re a partner, shareholder, or proprietor of a firm engaged in public practice in BC (this includes sole practitioners) or an employee who has overall engagement responsibility where activities are included in the definition of public practice.
+A: No. Only those who are appropriated licensed may provide public practice services.
+For example, a firm partner, shareholder, or proprietor of a firm engaged in public practice in BC (this includes sole practitioners) or an employee who has overall engagement responsibility where activities are included in the definition of public practice may do so.
 A CPA member who does not fall into the aforementioned categories could work for a public practice firm without being licensed, but would not be able to sign off on engagements or open their own public practice.

 Q: Are PPR positions restricted to public practice firms?